jademind/whispertransvideo/README.md

 If you run the script without parameters, it will prompt you for:
 - Video file path
 - Whisper model size (default: base)
-- Source language (optional, auto-detects if not specified)
+- Source language code (e.g., 'en' for English, 'fr' for French)
-- Target language for translation (optional)
+- Target language code (e.g., 'de' for German, 'es' for Spanish)
 - Output file path (default: same as input with .srt extension)
+- Whether to embed subtitles into the video (creates a new video file)

 ```bash
 python generate_subtitles.py